layumi/reler-lab.github.io-2/_people/fan_ma.md

 <i class="fa fa-envelope-o"></i> `flowerfan524@gmail.com`

-Fan Ma is currently a thrid-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Fan Ma is currently a thrid-year Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Yi Yang.